mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record.md

     >
     >As a best practice, it is recommended to slowly roll out DMARC implementation by escalating your DMARC policy from **None**, to **Quarantine**, to **Reject** as you gain understanding of DMARC's potential impact.

-1. Optionnally, add one or more email addresses of your choice to indicate where **DMARC reports** on emails that [fail authentication](#how-dmarc-works) should go within your organization.
+1. Optionally, add one or more email addresses of your choice to indicate where **DMARC reports** on emails that [fail authentication](#how-dmarc-works) should go within your organization.
 You can add up to five addresses for each report.

     >[!NOTE]
     >